LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 -----|-------------|---------|
 `size` | Returns the number of items in the map, as an `int`. | `students.size()` `keySet` | Returns a collection containing all keys in the map.
 This collection may be used in a for-each loop just as lists are, but the map *may not be modified* within such a loop. | `students.keySet()`
-`values` | Returns a collection containing all values in the dictionary.
+`values` | Returns a collection containing all values in the map.
 This collection may be used in a for-each loop just as lists are. | `students.values()`
 `put` | Add a key/value pair to a map. | `students.put("Mark", 3.5)`
 `containsKey` | Returns a boolean indicating whether or not the map contains a given key. | `students.containsKey("Chris")` `containsValue` | Returns a boolean indicating whether or not the map contains a given value. | `students.containsValue(4.0)`